How to Clean Outdoor Furniture Cushions

 How Often Should You Clean Outdoor Furniture?

 How often you need to clean your patio furniture will depend greatly on your climate and the environment in which your patio furniture is situated.
-In other words, if you place it beneath a tree that’s constantly dropping leaves, twigs, and other debris, you’ll likely have to clean it more often than if it’s set up under a sunbrella, under a covered porch, or in a sunroom.
+In other words, if you place it beneath a tree that’s constantly dropping leaves, twigs, and other debris, you’ll likely have to clean it more often than if it’s set up under a Sunbrella, under a covered porch, or in a sunroom.

 However, a good rule of thumb is to start with once a month during the seasons you use the furniture most, then adjust frequency as needed.